Starting May 2, an anonymous funder is matching donations to qualifying projects that promote and teach about tolerance.

 Here’s how to qualify:

-- Enter the campaign code TOLERANCE on the “HI” screen of the project creation process (click "Got a campaign code?" at the bottom, and enter TOLERANCE as shown below)
+- Enter the campaign code TOLERANCE on the “HI” screen of the project creation process (click "Got a campaign code?" at the bottom, and enter TOLERANCE as shown below).
+If you're submitting a Professional Development project, you won't be able to use a campaign code.
+Instead, use the word "tolerance" somewhere in your project.

 - Create a project that requests resources that will help you teach about tolerance and help your students promote acceptance in and out of the classroom